Dean Martin Dunn

 Computer science and engineering offers graduates the solid foundation needed for jobs in computing and information technologies.
 Career paths in computer science involve designing and implementing software, devising new applications of computers and developing effective ways to solve computing problems.
-Computer engineers design and develop computer hardware and supervise its manufacture and installation.

 Mechanical engineering offers a wide range of interesting and challenging career opportunities in research, design, development, manufacturing, testing and marketing for either private industry or government.
 Mechanical engineers help develop a wide range of products such as engines, transmissions, compressors, pumps, computer disk drives, oil field drilling rigs, missiles, space satellites, earth-moving equipment, container-manufacturing machines, medical equipment and many other products encountered in daily life.